 It is also prohibited for any employee to bring to or display in the workplace any materials having an offensive content (such as pornography or due to a demeaning reference to another’s protected-group status), or to circulate or disseminate any such materials through (Upaya) internal mail, voice mail, or e-mail systems.

+The ‘Workplace Harrassment’ training will be provided to the new employees during the on-boarding process.
+Whereas, the annual training regarding the same will be provided to all of the employees as a refresher training.

 Application of the Policy to Non-Company Employees

 This (Upaya) policy also applies to the dealings of any employee with non-employees such as customers, vendors and members of the public.
 Furthermore, the policy also applies to individuals who do business with (Upaya), who are present on (Upaya) premises, or who interact with any employee of (Upaya) while the employee is on duty.
+In case of any misconduct, the employees who face such incidents can report to the member of AEC committee.

 Procedure Upon Occurrence of Prohibited Contact